 Before the establishment of Therapy Focus, the Disability Services Commission (now the Department for Communities, Disability Services) delivered school-age therapy services in government and non-government schools through their School Age Therapy Services Team.
 Prior to this, services were delivered in clinics that were visited by families.

-In 2000 Therapy Focus moved from its East Perth office to a larger space in Belmont.
-The 1999-2000 financial year also saw Therapy Focus establish a consumer-based membership model, with 64 members joining that year.
+In its first year, Therapy Focus employed 110 staff including speech pathologists, occupational therapists and physiotherapists, who delivered services to more than 2,000 children in school, home and community settings.
+In 2000 Therapy Focus moved from its first head office in East Perth to a larger space in Belmont with the help of a Lotteries Commission grant.
+The 1999-2000 financial year also saw Therapy Focus establish a consumer-based membership model to encourage parent and carer involvement, with 64 members joining that year.

-After 8 years as CEO, Ms Angie Paskevicius stepped down in 2006 and was replaced by Ms Lee Best.
-In the year that followed Therapy Focus facilitated its first Allied Health Graduate Program, with graduating speech pathologists, occupational therapists and physiotherapists invited to apply for a year-long placement of workplace learning and development.
-The much-loved Art Competition was also run for the first time, with students across the state invited to illustrate a story featuring characters living with disability.
+After eight years at the helm of Therapy Focus, CEO Angie Paskevicius stepped down in 2006 and was replaced by Ms Lee Best.
+The Therapy Focus logo also underwent change with the development of the sunflower emblem and the tagline ‘Helping Children Grow’.
+In the year that followed Therapy Focus facilitated its first Allied Health Graduate Program, with graduating speech pathologists, occupational therapists and physiotherapists invited to undertake a year-long placement of workplace learning and development.

-In 2011 Therapy Focus’ third and current CEO, Matt Burrows, took over from Ms Best.
-With an ever growing and widely distributed workforce, establishing organisation-wide values was a priority.
-After much consultation; respect, integrity, inclusion and courage were selected as the 4 values that would underpin the way Therapy Focus employees work.
+Therapy Focus’ third and current CEO, Mr Matt Burrows, took over from Ms Lee Best in 2011.
+With an ever-growing and widely distributed workforce, redeveloping and embedding organisation-wide values was a priority.
+After much consultation; respect, integrity, inclusion and courage were selected as the four values that would underpin the way Therapy Focus employees conduct their work.